-Intercultural understanding is part of our DNA: The BMW Group operates 30 production and assembly facilities around the globe and conducts business in 140 countries.
-Our partnership with the United Nations Alliance of Civilisations (UNAOC) gives us the opportunity to enable and support social organisations and innovative ideas worldwide.
+Intercultural understanding is part of our DNA: The BMW Group operates 31 production and assembly facilities worldwide and is active in more than 140 countries.
+Thanks to our partnership with the United Nations Alliance of Civilizations (UNAOC), we have the possibility to empower and support social organisations and innovative ideas throughout the world.

 Through the Intercultural Innovation Award, established in 2011 with the UN Alliance of Civilizations, the BMW Group has been supporting worldwide grassroots organizations (70% of them led by women) engaged in promoting gender equality and intercultural dialogue.

 - Access to quality education for marginalized children (girls, the indigenous population,

 - Reducing inequalities within and among countries through intercultural dialogue.